Costava/conical-frustum-calculator/README.md

 # Conical Frustum Filled Volume Calculator

-Calculate the volume of a liquid in a conical frustum that is sitting on the smaller end.
+Calculate the volume of a liquid in a conical frustum.

 ![Conical frustum](http://i.imgur.com/FDD1Y4I.png)